MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/channel-messages-with-rsc.md

 # Receive all channel messages with RSC

-> [!NOTE]
-> This feature is currently available in [public developer preview](../../../resources/dev-preview/developer-preview-intro.md) only.

 The resource-specific consent (RSC) permissions model, originally developed for Teams Graph APIs, is now extended to bot scenarios.

-Currently, bots can only receive user channel messages when they are @mentioned.
-Using RSC, you can now request team owners to consent for a bot to receive user messages across standard channels in a team without being @mentioned.
-This capability is enabled by specifying the `ChannelMessage.Read.Group` permission in the manifest of an RSC enabled Teams app.
+Bots receive all chat messages via RSC permission.
+Using RSC, you can  request team owners to consent for a bot to receive user messages across standard channels and **groupchat** without being @mentioned.
+The capability for is enabled by specifying the `ChannelMessage.Read.Group` and `ChatMessage.Read.Chat` permissions under under `webApplicationInfo.applicationPermissions` in the manifest of RSC enabled Teams app.
 After configuration, team owners can grant consent during the app installation process.

 For more information about enabling RSC for your app, see [resource-specific consent in Teams](/microsoftteams/platform/graph-api/rsc/resource-specific-consent#update-your-teams-app-manifest).

 ## Enable bots to receive all channel messages

-The `ChannelMessage.Read.Group` RSC permission is extended to bots.
-With user consent, this permission allows graph applications to get all messages in a conversation and bots to receive all channel messages without being @mentioned.
+The `ChannelMessage.Read.Group`and `ChatMessage.Read.Chat` RSC permission is extended to bots.
+With user consent, this permission allows graph applications to get all messages in a conversation and bots to receive all channel and **groupchat** messages without being @mentioned.

 ## Update app manifest

-For your bot to receive all channel messages, RSC must be configured in the Teams app manifest with the `ChannelMessage.Read.Group` permission specified in the `webApplicationInfo` property.
+For your bot to receive all channel messages, RSC must be configured in the Teams app manifest with the `ChannelMessage.Read.Group` and `ChatMessage.Read.Chat` permission specified in the `webApplicationInfo` property.

 ![Update app manifest](~/bots/how-to/conversations/Media/appmanifest.png)